fixflex/backend/README.md

 - `Docker swarm`: A container orchestration tool used to deploy and manage Docker containers in a clustered environment.
 - `Nginx`: A web server used as a reverse proxy, load balancer.
 - `Mongo Atlas`: A cloud-based database service used to host MongoDB databases.
+- `Redis`: An in-memory database used for sharing socket connections between multiple instances of the application.
 - `Render`: A cloud-based platform used to deploy and host the testing environment of `fixflex`.

 ![diagram-export-7-5-2024-9_14_27-PM](https://github.com/fixflex/backend/assets/124518625/552c54db-c20a-4bd1-ac82-5170548b51c1)